College ofSafety & Emergency Services

 The Bachelor of Science Degree in Fire Administration presents the academic foundations for leadership and administration of fire service organizations.
-With a curriculum of advanced fire administration, community risk reduction, and firefighter safety the BS in Fire Science program takes a multi-professional approach to administration of fire organizations and human resources management, and includes an analysis of strategic and tactical foreground considerations.
+With a curriculum of advanced fire administration, community risk reduction, and firefighter safety the BS in fire administration program takes a multi-professional approach to administration of fire organizations and human resources management, and includes an analysis of strategic and tactical foreground considerations.
 This field of study also encompasses legal frameworks to applied fire service settings as well as a study of employee safety and healthy work environments.
-Students earning a bachelor’s degree in Fire Science will embark on an educational path of professional development to become leaders in the profession.
+Students earning a bachelor’s degree in fire administration will embark on an educational path of professional development to become leaders in the profession.

 To achieve the objective of this program, the following learning outcomes have been established: